RebelGuy/chat-mate/projects/server/readme.md

 Returns data with the following properties:
 - `youtubeChannelId` (`number | null`): The internal id of the streamer's primary YouTube channel, if set.
 - `twitchChannelId` (`number | null`): The internal id of the streamer's primary Twitch channel, if set.
+- `youtubeChannelName` (`string | null`): The Youtube channel name of the streamer's primary Youtube channel, if set.
 - `twitchChannelName` (`string | null`): The Twitch channel name of the streamer's primary Twitch channel, if set.

 ### `POST /primaryChannels/:platform/:channelId`